26

 Physical signs

-Many times, when an individual starts abusing drugs or alcohol, they make the drugs and/or alcohol their first and only priority.
+Many times, when an individual starts abusing drugs or alcohol, they make the drugs or alcohol their first and only priority.
 Because of this, they tend to forego taking care of their hygiene and physical appearance.
 Their hygiene will worsen due to a lack of care for their outward appearance.
-A few examples which you may notice include:
+A few common signs that you may notice include:

 • Decrease in showers